skip to content

 • Orientation, travel and route finding in Cambridge

-Many principles of Inclusive Teaching are beneficial for students with visual impairments.
-Particular examples are highlighted below:
+Many principles of inclusive teaching are beneficial for students with sight loss.
+Here are some particular examples:

 Reasonable Adjustments

-These adjustments should be available to students with a visual impairment:
+These adjustments should be available to students with sight loss:

 • Regular meetings with tutors and Directors of Studies should be coordinated to review adjustments and ensure that a student's support requirements are being met